ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/rmfctofr.a.experimental.md

 # rmfctofr.a

-Cancel the buy offer made on the token factory.
+Cancel the buy offer made on the Uniq factory.

 ## Technical Behavior